KPRoche/kubestellar/docs/content/Getting-Started/setup_checklists.md

   - Install tools on the WEC system
   - Create or get access information for the WEC(s)
   - Create objects on the core to represent the WECs
-  - Prep the mailbox controller for and Create the yaml files to build syncers for the WECs
+  - Prep the mailbox controller for and create the yaml files to build syncers for the WECs
-  - Run the syncer creation files on the WEC hosts
+  - Run the -syncer.yaml files on the WEC host(s) to create the syncer for each WEC -
+  -

 ## Install or gain access to the kubestellar core system